An object is said to be a freely falling body if it is thrown or dropped vertically at an initial velocity and then only gravity affects its motion.

-If h is the height measured in feet, t is the number of seconds the object has fallen and s is the initial speed (in ft/sec), then the model for height of a falling object is
+If h is the height measured in feet, t is the number of seconds the object has fallen from an initial height with an initial velocity or speed (inft/sec), then the model for height of a falling object is:

 A ball is thrown vertically upward with an initial speed of 80 ft/sec.
 How high will the ball be after 3 seconds?

 So, h = –16(3)2 + 80(3) = –144 + 240 = 96 feet